Why get asset finance through Money.com.au

 For instance, a removalist business financing a fleet of delivery vans would likely require the ongoing use of the vehicles after the finance term ends.
 In this case, an asset loan or finance lease with the option of ownership at the end of the lease term may be suitable.
 On the other hand, if you're a startup or technology firm, you may prefer the flexibility to upgrade the equipment during the lease term or to return it at the end.
 In which case, an operating lease may be suitable.

 With an asset loan, interest on the loan, GST and the asset’s depreciation may be tax deductible.
-On the other hand, when you’re leasing an asset, you may not be able to claim depreciation as the lender owns the asset during the lease term, according to the Australian Accounting Standards Board (AASB).
+When you’re leasing an asset, you may not be able to claim depreciation as the lender owns the asset during the lease term, according to the Australian Accounting Standards Board (AASB).
 Speak to an accountant or tax professional about your options before making a decision.

 Would you like the option to pay off the finance early?